Exploring the Bitcoin Mesoscale: Data

-\paragraph{Bitcoin Address Network (BAN).} The Bitcoin Address Network is the simplest network that can be constructed from the blockchain records: it is a directed, weighted graph whose nodes represent addresses.
-The direction and the weight of links are provided by the input-output relationships defining the transactions recorded on the blockchain.
-The only free parameter is represented by the temporal window chosen for the data aggregation.
-In this paper, we chose to aggregate these data at a daily time scale, i.e. the shortest scale that still guarantees that the resulting network is connected \cite{nakamoto2008bitcoin}.
+The BAN is the simplest representation that can be constructed from the blockchain records: it is a binary, directed graph whose nodes represent addresses.
+The direction of links is provided by the input-output relationships defining the transactions recorded on the blockchain.
+More formally, the BAN is a directed network $G=(N,E)$ where any two nodes $i,j \in N$ are connected via a directed edge from $i$ to $j$---meaning $(i,j)\in E$---if they participate to the same transaction with $i$ being the input and $j$ being the output.
+The only degree of freedom is represented by the temporal window that can be chosen for aggregating the transactions: we have opted for the weekly time scale, \textit{i.e.}, all transactions are parsed, inputs and outputs are extracted and considered as nodes on a weekly basis.

-\paragraph{Bitcoin User Network (BUN).} Since the same owner may control several addresses, one can derive a network of users whose nodes are \emph{clusters of addresses}.
-These clusters are derived by implementing different \textit{heuristics}: let us now provide a brief description of the ones that have been employed here and that have been have derived from the state-of-the-art literature \cite{androulaki2013evaluating,tasca2018evolution,harrigan2016unreasonable,ron2013quantitative}.

-The first heuristics is the so-called \emph{multi-input heuristics}: it is based on the assumption that two (or more) addresses that are part of the input of the same transaction are controlled by the same user.
-The key idea behind this heuristics is that the private keys of all addresses must be accessible to the creator of a transaction, in order to produce it.
-It is generally believed to be the safest one for clustering addresses.

-The second heuristics is the so-called \emph{change-address identification heuristics} and is based upon the observation that transaction outputs must be fully spent upon re-utilisation; hence, the transaction creator usually controls also one of the output addresses.
-More specifically, we assume that if an output address is new and the amount transferred to it is lower than all the inputs, then it must belong to the input user.

-Whenever the Bitcoin User Network is mentioned in the paper, we refer to the representation obtained by clustering the nodes of the BAN according to a combination of the two heuristics above.
-Naturally, users can employ different wallets that are not necessarily linked together by transactions: as a consequence, the user network we obtain should not be considered as a perfect representation of the actual network of users but, rather, an attempt enabling us to group addresses while minimising the presence of false positives.
-Once the addresses are grouped into `users', we build the network as follows: any two nodes $i$ and $j$ are connected via a directed edge from $i$ to $j$ if at least one transaction from one of the addresses defining $i$ to one of the addresses defining $j$ occurs at the considered time scale.\\

-In the present work, when not otherwise stated, we consider the Bitcoin User Network at a weekly time scale.